i2p/i2p.www/i2p2www/spec/blockfile.rst

     "a"
         The time added (Java long time in ms)

-    "a"
+    "m"
-        The time added (Java long time in ms)
+        The time last modified (Java long time in ms)

     "notes"
         User-supplied comments